reymon359/book-sentences/books/your-erroneous-zones/README.md

 Self-love means you love yourself; it doesn’t demand the love of others.
 There is no need to convince others.
 An internal acceptance is sufficient.

+### The Rewards for Not Loving Yourself

+The core of learning to be an effective person— understanding why you behave in self-defeating ways.

+All behavior is caused, and the road to eliminating any self-destructive behavior is strewn with the potholes of misunderstanding your own motives.
+Once you comprehend the _why_ of your self-malice and the maintenance system for retaining it, you can begin to attack the behaviors.

+Without the understanding of self, the old actions will continue to recur.

+If you choose to not love yourself and treat yourself as unimportant by placing other heads higher than your own, you will...
+- Have a built-in excuse for why you can’t get any love in your life, that is, you simply are not worth being loved back.
+The excuse is the neurotic payoff.
+- Be able to avoid any and all risks that go with establishing love relationships with others, and thereby eliminate any possibility of ever being rejected or disapproved.
+- Find that it is easier to stay the way you are.
+As long as you’re not worthy there is just no point in trying to grow or to be better and happier, and your payoff is remaining the same.
+- Gain a lot of pity, attention and even approval from others, which substitutes nicely for the risky business of getting involved in a love relationship.
+Thus the pity and attention are your self-defeating rewards.
+- Have many convenient scapegoats to blame for your own misery.
+You can complain and thus you won’t have to do anything about it yourself.
+- Be able to use up your present moments with mini-depressions, and avoid behavior that would help you to be different.
+Your self-pity will serve as your escape route.
+- Regress to being a good little boy or girl, calling upon the leftover responses of a child and therefore pleasing those “big-people” that you learned to regard as superior to you.
+Your regression is safer than risk.
+- Be able to reinforce your leaning-on-others behavior by making them more significant than you make yourself.
+A leaning post is a dividend even though you’re hurt by it.
+- Be unable to take charge of your own life and live it the way you choose, simply because you won’t feel that you are worth the happiness you covet.

+They are the reasons you choose to hang on to the old thinking and behavior.
+It is just plain easier, that is, less risky, to put yourself down than to try to get up.

+The only evidence for life is growth, and so to refuse to grow into a self-loving person is a deathlike choice.

 ## 3 You Don’t Need Their Approval